-Our New York accident law firm aggressively represents personal injury clients who sustained serious injuries as a result of bicycle accidents throughout New York State, including:
+Our New York Bicycle Accident Lawyer aggressively represents bicyclists who sustained serious injuries as a result of accidents with cars, trucks, buses, motorcycles, etc., throughout New York State, including:

 • Bicyclist struck by a car, truck, bus or motorcycle

 • Bicyclist hit by an opened car door

 The bicycle is a great mode of transportation, as well as a source of recreation and exercise.
 But, if an accident occurs, the bicycle is no match for the sheer size and weight of a motor vehicle.
 Bicyclists are extremely vulnerable to serious injuries when they are in a collision with a motor vehicle, or even struck by a door of a parked car or truck carelessly opened by a motorist or passenger.
 Other than a bicycle helmet, knee pads and similar protective gear, a bicyclist is completely vulnerable and unprotected when struck by a motor vehicle such as a car, truck, bus, or even a motorcycle.
 The momentary inattention of a motorist can cause a serious injury to a careful bicyclist, even if wearing all available safety gear.
 If that occurs, you need an experienced New York Bicycle Accident Lawyer to represent you.

 In New York State, a bicyclist is required to follow the traffic laws, and is likewise entitled to all the protection afforded by the traffic laws, including the right of way when applicable.

 The NYS Vehicle & Traffic Law provides in part: